Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: A Fresh Look at RecSys

 We are not in short of papers on large-scale empirical evaluations~\cite{rigorousEvaluation,futureItemRec,worrying,DaisyRec22,Bars22Evaluation}.
 However, the results reported in these papers may not be comparable to each other due to the ignorance of timeline.
 A recent benchmark~\cite{futureItemRec} verifies that current evaluation methodology leads to recommending ``future items'' which would never occur in reality, a consistent finding earlier reported in~\cite{dataLeakage}.
 Despite the existence of many large-scale empirical studies, there remain questions on reproducibility, and technical and theoretical flaws~\cite{Crisis21AIM,worrying21tois}.
-On the other hand, it is a challenging problem to evaluate recommender systems, because the evaluation metrics can be defined from multiple perspectives~\cite{RecSysEveSurvey22,AIM22OfflineChallenge} and there remain many challenging issues even if these metrics are well defined~\cite{MetricConsistent21}, and even if the evaluation is conducted online~\cite{commonPitfalls}.
+On the other hand, it is a challenging problem to evaluate recommender systems, because the evaluation metrics can be defined from multiple perspectives~\cite{RecSysEveSurvey22,AIM22OfflineChallenge,Jannach_Bauer_2020} and there remain many challenging issues even if these metrics are well defined~\cite{MetricConsistent21}, and even if the evaluation is conducted online~\cite{commonPitfalls}.

-We probably want to begin with something simple: \textit{Can we at least fairly compare our model with Popularity, the simplest baseline that has been used for decades?} In other words, our recommenders shall be compared with a Popularity ranking that is used in practice, \ie the ranking of items on a hourly, daily, or weekly basis.
+We probably want to begin with something simple: \textit{Can we fairly compare our model with Popularity, the simplest baseline?} In other words, our recommenders shall be compared with a Popularity ranking that is used in practice, \ie the ranking of items on a hourly, daily, or weekly basis.

 In Figure~\ref{fig:timePopEva}, the vertical line in purple is an illustration of Popularity ranking of items at a time point slightly before the current time $t_c$.
 When users interact with the system at $t_c$, the popularity ranking provides the most popular items in the past $T_p$ time duration. $T_p$ can be one hour, one day, one month, or the entire history, \ie a parameter depending on the characteristics of the items.
 This popularity method can be more precisely named as \textit{Recent Popularity} where the \textit{recency} $T_p$ is configurable.
 If $T_p$ is set to cover the entire duration of all existing training data, then the ranking is the most popular items in history.
 Note that the most popular in history remains different from the ill-defined Popularity baseline, because of the observation of the global timeline in Figure~\ref{fig:timePopEva}.